Decibel: Acoustics

 dBSPL (sound pressure level) – for sound in air and other gases, relative to 20 micropascals (μPa), or 2×10^-5 Pa, a level of 0 dBSPL is approximately the quietest sound a human can hear.
 For sound in water and other liquids, a reference pressure of 1 μPa is used.
-An RMS sound pressure of one pascal corresponds to a level of 94 dB SPL.
+An RMS sound pressure of one pascal corresponds to a level of 94 dB SPL in air.